sdnts/lumbermill-rs/README.md

 The `tracing` ecosystem is awesome, but it's also overkill for a lot of apps who only need structured logging and not a distributed tracing solution.
 The `log` crate is the obvious alternative, but its `kv` module is a work-in-progress.
-You are also unable to log key-value pairs that do not implement `Display`, in a incovenient way.
+You are also unable to log key-value pairs that do not implement `Display` in a incovenient way.

 This crate is a stop-gap till `log::kv` stabilizes.
 It marries `tracing`'s awesome